Gnveen/MY_Learning/C/C_th_inter.md

-#Why isn't my code working?

-Ask:

-What is this variable doing right now?
-Is this loop running as many times as I expect?
-Am I updating the right index?
-What will this line do at runtime?

  ..........pointers.........
 1)what is the difference betweeen c and emnbedded c?
 A)normal c is used in the application oriented programming where as embedded c is used in the microcontroller related boards then we use the embedded c.